ljoonal/CVR-Plugins/README.md

 Join my discord if you're interested in CVR modding: [https://discord.gg/2WR6rGVzht](https://discord.gg/2WR6rGVzht)

-This repository contains some of my mods for [ChilloutVR](https://store.steampowered.com/app/661130/ChilloutVR/) using [BepInEx](https://github.com/BepInEx/BepInEx), and also some general BepInEx mods for any Unity games.
+This repository contains some of my mods for [ChilloutVR](https://store.steampowered.com/app/661130/ChilloutVR/) using [BepInEx](https://github.com/BepInEx/BepInEx).

+Basically to install though, just follow the [BepInEx guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) for Unity games for windows.
+After that just drag'n'drop the DLL's into the `BepInEx/plugins` folder.

+I'd recommend you also get [sinai-dev's BepInExConfigManager](https://github.com/sinai-dev/BepInExConfigManager) so that you can edit your configs in game.
+You'll want the Mono version for CVR.

 ## Warning